 1. The Director of Facilities Operations is responsible for the implementation of the policies.
-Installation or new keying systems, changes existing systems and the issuance and recovery of keys and access tags will be accomplished by Facilities Operations in conformance with these policies or when authorized by higher authority.
+Facilities Operations in conformance with these policies or when authorized by higher authority will accomplish installation or new keying systems, changes existing systems, and the issuance and recovery of keys and access tags.

 2. The College Locksmith is responsible for maintaining all lock and key records, cutting keys, combination locks, providing all office forms involving lock and key security for the College, and issuing all periodic reports on lock and key security as required.
 The Locksmith is also responsible for issuing electronic access tags and programming access, etc.

-4. The success of the security system depends significantly on the manner with which keys and access tags are handled within the system so that there is confidence that keys are issued only for legitimate purposes, and that keys and access tags can always be accounted for.
+4. The success of the security system depends significantly on the manner with which keys and access tags are handled within the system so that there is confidence that keys are issued only for legitimate purposes and that keys and access tags can always be accounted for.
 Individual responsibility is crucial to this program.
-Every key and access tag will be signed for by the authorized individual who is responsible to assure that keys and access tags are handled according to these policies, including:
+Every key and access tag will be signed for by the authorized individual who is responsible for assuring that keys and access tags are handled according to these policies, including:

 5. All student housing keys and access tags shall be the responsibility of the Office of Residence Life and shall be procured by Facilities Operations.
 Students shall be subject to the general key policy as well as the student key policy.